OluwaninsolaAO/puppet_lessons/README.md

+#### Group Resource
-5. __Group Resource__: The group resource is used to manage groups on a system.
+The group resource is used to manage groups on a system.
 It can be used to create, modify, or delete groups.

 Example:
 ```